mhweiner/autorel/README.md

 When run in CLI mode, `autorel` can be configured via CLI arguments or a `yaml` file.
 CLI arguments take precedence over the `yaml` file.

 When used as a library, you can pass the configuration directly to the `autorel` function.
+[See below](#types) for the types of configuration options.

 All arguments are optional, but setting `branches` is recommended.

-> ❗️ If using yaml, the file must be named `.autorel.yml` and be in the root of your project.
+> ❗️ The `yaml` configuration file must be named `.autorel.yml` and be in the root of your project.

 ## help (CLI only)